 Definition of bvb

-bvb is the written form of blind versus blind.
-If we want to write down a hand that we played and it was small versus big blind, we will say that the hand was played "bvb".
-At a poker table, the most common hands are the blinds.
+Bvb is the written form of blind versus blind.
+If you want to write down a hand that you played and you were small blind versus big blind, you would say that the hand was played "bvb".
+At the poker table, the most common hands are those played with the bilnds.
 You will most often play with the players immediately to your left or right.
-This is especially true in tournament play when the size of the blinds is huge.
-When all the players before the button fold, the button often takes advantage of this to raise.
-The players in the blinds's then go into defensive mode.
-If the button goes down, we will see a bvb hand.
+This is especially true in tournaments when the blinds are huge.
+When all the players in front of the button fold, the button often takes advantage of this to raise.
+The players in the blinds then go into defensive mode.
+If the button folds, it will be a bvb hand.

 The particularity of a bvb hand

-In a hand played bvb, the hand fans will be smaller (larger fan, therefore, lower rank).
+In a hand played bvb, the hand ranges will be smaller (larger range).
 If a player raises UTG and the big blind calls, we know that the UTG player does not have J5 or Q5.
-In situation bvb, it is possible that he does.
-Solvers in recent years have taught us that when the action was down to the small blind, we had to be much more aggressive than what players were at the time.
-Today's players play many more hands of the small blind and the big blind, sometimes resulting in epic battles.
-Hands in situation bvb are harder to read than if it was UTG vs BB for example.
+In a bvb situation, it is possible that he does.
+Solvers in recent years have taught us that when the action is folded to the small blind, you have to be much more aggressive than players were back then.
+Today's players play many more hands from the small blind and the big blind, which sometimes makes for epic battles.
+Hands in a bvb situation are harder to read than if it were UTG vs BB for example.